-New Zealand, with its renewable electricity generation and homes with garages that allow for easy overnight charging, is the perfect country for EVs.
-Because it's good for New Zealand and good for our customers, we started establishing a network of public charging stations around Christchurch and surrounds during 2017.
+With its renewable electricity generation and homes with garages that allow for easy overnight charging, New Zealand is the perfect country for EVs.
+Because EVs are good for New Zealand and good for our customers, we started establishing a network of public charging stations around Christchurch and surrounds during 2017.
 This means that EV drivers will never be too far away from getting a charging boost.

 To find an EV charging station near you, please visit EV charging.